choishingwan/PRS-Tutorial/docs/target.md

     However,  this will use up a lot of storage space.
-Using `plink`'s `--extract`, `--exclude`, `--keep`, `--remove`, `--make-just-fam` and `--write-snplist` functions, we can work solely on the list of samples and SNPs without duplicating the genotype file, therefore reducing the storage space usage.
+Using `plink`'s `--extract`, `--exclude`, `--keep`, `--remove`, `--make-just-fam` and `--write-snplist` functions, we can work solely on the list of samples and SNPs without duplicating the genotype file, reducing the storage space usage.

 # Filter related samples
-Related samples in the target data might lead to overfitted results, hampering the generalizability of the results.
+Related samples in the target data may lead to overfitted results, limiting the generalisability of the results.

 To remove related samples, we first need to perform prunning to remove highly correlated SNPs:
 ```bash